Honest Raj: Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics written by Vaali.

 Release and reception

 Honest Raj was released on 14 April 1994, during the Puthandu holiday.
-The film opened up against other films like Indhu, Veera, Sakthivel and Seeman, which were released in the same week.
+The film opened up against other films like Adharmam, Indhu, Sakthivel, Varavu Ettana Selavu Pathana and Veera.
 MM of The Indian Express wrote, "Ravi's tightly knit screenplay and deft handling [..] give an added dimension to the characters and make the film engrossing".
-K. Vijiyan of New Straits Times wrote "Ravi's use of flashbacks and his treatment of the story lift this movie from ordinary and prevent it from turning dreary".
+K. Vijiyan of New Straits Times wrote, "Ravi's use of flashbacks and his treatment of the story lift this movie from ordinary and prevent it from turning dreary".
 Thulasi of Kalki called it a good Vijayakanth after a long time.
 Rocky Rajesh won the Tamil Nadu State Film Award for Best Stunt Coordinator.